-Sylvain brings 12 years of experience in Corporate Social Responsibility (CSR) and 8 years in Supply Chain.
-In 2003, Sylvain joined Vigeo, the leading European social rating agency, as head of research operations.
-Prior to this, Sylvain spent 8 years mainly at KPMG reorganizing Supply Chain operations of multinationals in USA and Asia.
-Sylvain holds an engineering degree from UTC, an MSc in Industrial Management from Cranfield University and an MBA from INSEAD.
+Sylvain brings to EcoVadis 12 years’ CSR experience along with eight years in supply chain, mostly at KPMG working with multinationals in the U.S. and Asia.
+In 2003, Sylvain joined Vigeo, a leading European social rating agency, as head of research operations.
+He holds an engineering degree from UTC, an M.S. in Industrial Management from Cranfield University and an MBA from INSEAD.

-Wim Peeters has been active in Finance and International business development roles at large multinational organizations for over 20 years.
-Wim held several Finance and product management roles at Air Products, and Oracle.
-Wim later helped start up Ariba in Belux, France and Spain after which he took on the role of Regional director Northern Europe, EEMEA, and Asia Pacific.
-Wim holds a Master’s degree in International Politics and Economics of HU Brussels and a MBA of Catholic University of Leuven.
+Wim has over 20 years’ experience in various finance and international business development roles at large multinational organizations, including Air Products and Oracle.
+He helped launch Ariba in the Benelux countries, France and Spain and then took on the role of regional director for Northern Europe, EEMEA and Asia Pacific.
+Wim holds an M.S. in International Politics and Economics from HU Brussels and an MBA from the Catholic University of Leuven.

 Production Manager of EcoVadis (Mauritius) Ltd since May 2011.
 Prior to joining EcoVadis, Sameer worked as Senior Quality Executive and Team Leader at Thomson Reuters (ex Asset IV Ltd) for more than 5 years.
 Sameer holds a Master Degree in Business Administration and Management (Maîtrise en Economie et Gestion de L’entreprise) from the Pôle Européen de Gestion et d’Economie based in Strasbourg, France.

-Professor Van Wassenhove’s brings a unique combination of CSR and Supply Chain expertise.
+Professor Luk Van Wassenhove has a unique combination of CSR and supply chain expertise.
 His research and teaching are concerned with operational excellence, supply chain management, quality, continual improvement and learning.
-He is the Henry Ford Chaired Professor of Manufacturing and the Academic Director of the INSEAD Social Innovation Centre.
-His recent research focus is on closed-loop supply chains (product take-back and end-of-life issues) and on disaster management (humanitarian logistics).
+He is Henry Ford Chaired Professor of Manufacturing and the Academic Director of the INSEAD Social Innovation Centre.
+Professor Van Wassenhove’s recent research focus is on closed-loop supply chains (product take-back and end-of-life issues) and disaster management (humanitarian logistics).

-Farid Yaker is in charge of sustainable public procurement (SPP) at UN Environment, Economy division, Paris.
-He is also the Coordinator of the 10YFP Public Procurement Programme and oversees the implementation of two ground projects aimed at assisting 16 countries in the implementation of SPP.
-Mr Yaker taught Agricultural economics at the University of Blida, Algeria from 1988 to 1990 before joining the international NGO Enda (Environmental development action) after the Rio summit that he attended in 1992.
-After managing an international programme on the promotion of participatory approaches in the field of urban environment from 1994 to 1999, Mr Yaker took the direction of the European office of Enda, from 2000 to 2007, before joining UNEP in 2008.
-Mr Yaker holds a Masters Degree in Agricultural economics from the University of California at Davis, USA.
+Farid Yaker is in charge of sustainable public procurement at the Economy Division of UN Environment in Paris, where he’s worked since 2008.
+He is also coordinator of the 10YFP Public Procurement Programme and oversees the execution of two ground projects aimed at assisting 16 countries in the implementation of sustainable public procurement.
+Mr. Yaker taught Agricultural economics at the University of Blida, Algeria from 1988 to 1990 and joined ENDA – Environment and Development Action, an international NGO, following the agency’s Rio summit he had attended in 1992.
+He managed there an international program on the promotion of participatory approaches in urban environment from 1994 to 1999 and then moved to ENDA’s European office, where he worked until 2007.
+Mr. Yaker holds an M.S. in Agricultural Economics from the University of California.

-Uwe is a chemist by training.
-His career at Unilever spanned from product developer, production manager, plant manager, General Manager Supply Chain, European Category Supply Director to Vice President of Global Supply Management.
+A chemist by training, Mr. Schulte spent a large part of his career at Unilever, where he held a number of different roles from product developer, production manager, plant manager, general manager Supply Chain, European Category supply director to vice president of Global Supply Management.
 He led up to 1500 employees introducing a unified global procurement function.
-During his time at Unilever he had postings in Germany, the UK, Brazil and Switzerland.
+During his time at Unilever he had postings in Germany, the U.K., Brazil and Switzerland.
 For two years, he managed the INSEAD Social Innovation Centre as executive director.
-Current focus is on sustainability and strategy as CEO and owner of Prosolvo GmbH and as Director of the Conference Board councils for CSR/Sustainability, Procurement Leadership and Responsible Sourcing in Europe.
+Currently, he is mainly focused on sustainability and strategy as CEO and owner of Prosolvo GmbH and as director of the Conference Board Councils for CSR/sustainability, procurement leadership and responsible sourcing in Europe.

-Jacqueline has promoted environment for 30 years in government and international organizations.
-Former Assistant executive Director and Director Division of Industry, technology and Industry, United Nations Environment Programme (UNEP) where, in particular, she has been developing the Sustainable Consumption and Production programme.
-She has been a co-founder of the GRI, and sat on its board for a number of years.
-She now sits on a number of boards and advisory committees.
-Jacqueline held senior positions in French Ministry for the Environment.
-Degrees in chemistry and pharmacology; MBA from INSEAD.
+Ms. de Larderel has promoted the environment for 30 years in government and international organizations.
+She is former assistant executive director and director at UN Environment’s Division of Technology, Industry and Economics, where she was involved in the Sustainable Consumption and Production Programme.
+A co-founder of the Global Reporting Initiative, she spent many years as its board member and now sits on a number of other boards and advisory committees.
+Ms. de Larderel has also held senior positions in the French Environment Ministry.
+She holds degrees in chemistry and pharmacology along with an MBA from INSEAD.

-Rosey Hurst founded Impactt in 1997 with the mission of improving the performance of international supply chains in bringing benefits to workers.
+Ms. Hurst founded Impactt in 1997 with the mission of improving the performance of international supply chains in bringing benefits to workers.
 At Impactt she has used her experience of the developing world and the corporate and NGO sectors to innovate a wide range of tools, solutions and services to make a positive impact on workers in supply chains.
-Hurst has led many innovations in ethical trade, founding Sedex and the Local Resources Network, pioneering and normalising the use of participatory techniques in China, devising and rolling out the Benefits for Business and Workers Programme in India, Bangladesh and Myanmar, working with Awaj Foundation on building workers’ negotiation capability, and using techniques derived from social psychology to re-humanise relations in the workplace.
+Ms. Hurst has led many innovations in ethical trade, founding Sedex and the Local Resources Network, pioneering and normalizing the use of participatory techniques in China, devizing and rolling out the Benefits for Business and Workers Programme in India, Bangladesh and Myanmar, working with Awaj Foundation on building workers’ negotiation capability, and using techniques derived from social psychology to re-humanize relations in the workplace.

-Dr Monsou Tantawy is Vice-President Oxfam France, in charge of international relations.
-She is also President of Unicef Paris.
-She was previously director with the World Business Council for Sustainable Development.
-Dr Monsou Tantawy was previously VP of Operational Efficiency for Unilever, following a career with Danone and Nabisco.
-She was EFQM Lead Assessor and Chairman of EFQM Executive Committee.
+Dr. Monsou Tantawy is vice president of Oxfam in France, where she’s in charge of international relations and president of Unicef Paris.
+She previously worked as director with the World Business Council for Sustainable Development, vice president of Operational Efficiency for Unilever, following a career with Danone and Nabisco.
+Dr. Tantawy was EFQM lead assessor and chairman of the EFQM Executive Committee.

 EcoVadis is very pleased to be partnering with Partech, who have invested €30m in EcoVadis from their Growth Fund, We look forward to leveraging their advice and network help us to advance the reliability and value delivered in our ratings, and to further invest in core technologies of our platform, through in-house R&D and partnerships with best-of-breed tech start-ups, to expand our leadership in global supply chain sustainability ratings.